willarin/yii2-emcms/docs/authentication-support.md

                     ...
                 ]
             ]
-            'customLayout' => '{yourWayToLayout}'
+            'customLayout' => '{yourLayout}'
         ],
         ...
      ],
      ...
 ];
 ```
-If {yourWayToLayout} is not defined, @app/views/layouts/main will be used as default.
+If {yourLayout} is not defined, @app/views/layouts/main will be used as default.

 Configuration of usage dynamic routes is at section [dynamic routes](dynamic-routes.md)

-Full documentation for configuration of user submodule is at [Dektrium project](https://github.com/dektrium/yii2-user/blob/master/docs/configuration.md).
+Full documentation for configuration of user submodule is available at [Dektrium project](https://github.com/dektrium/yii2-user/blob/master/docs/configuration.md).

 ### Usage
 We can use links like: